-A career as an HVAC technician can open the door to many different roles, from a residential technician working in people’s homes to a commercial technician working on centrifugal compressors, but almost all HVAC careers start in the same place.
+A career as an HVAC technician can open the door to many different roles, from a residential technician working in people’s homes to a commercial technician working on centrifugal compressors, but almost all HVAC careers start in the same place—an HVAC apprenticeship.

 An apprenticeship is a program designed to teach you a given trade while you’re working on the job, often referred to as earn while you learn programs.
-While most employers require no more than a high school diploma or GED to join an apprenticeship, there is still a tremendous amount of knowledge a technician needs to know to advance in their careers.
+While most employers require no more than a high school diploma or GED to join an apprenticeship, there is still a tremendous amount of knowledge technicians need to know to advance in their careers.

 During your apprenticeship, you will likely be paid hourly.
 As you progress through your apprenticeship, your wage is increased as long as benchmarks are met.
 Again, this will vary depending on the employer and/or program you are working with.

 National Apprentice Salary Data

 The first step to becoming an HVAC technician is locating an apprenticeship program.
 Here are some common ways to do that: